 A board may do this for purposes of sustainability if unrestricted funds are available, but no donor exists to specifically establish an endowment.
 However, such funds continue to be classified as unrestricted, as the non-profit, via the board, can change the uses of such funds at any time.

-In the establishment of an endowment, a non-profit should create a board committee to oversee the management of the investments, and create an investment and spending policy document to guide such management.
-Smaller non-profits may management investments internally, but larger non-profits often hire external investment managers.
+In the establishment of a nonprofit endowment fund, a non-profit should create a board committee to oversee the management of the investments, and create an investment and spending policy document to guide such management.
+Smaller non-profits may manage investments internally, but larger non-profits often hire external investment managers.

 Endowment investment and spending are subject to the dictates of The Uniform Prudent Management of Institutional Funds Act (UPMIFA), which is a controlling law in The District of Columbia, Puerto Rico, and all states except Pennsylvania.

 Non-profits that establish an endowment should seek support from Caritas Law Group, or another firm specializing in non-profit law, to ensure their endowment is optimally constructed and in compliance with the UPMIFA and all relevant state and federal law.